Brightspace/insights-engagement-dashboard/README.md

 npm run test:diff:golden
 ```

+A useful way to debug visual tests is to check the report that is created when the tests fail.
+The reports are an html file.
+VSCode users can use an html preview extension for quick debugging.
+The difference between the goldens and the most recent test are highlighted in red.

 Golden snapshots are stored in your repo so only generate new goldens if you are sure you want to keep them.
 Commiting and pushing them will overwrite the goldens other members will compare against.

 The github bot may create a new pull request to merge new goldens into your PR.
 You can check the difference between the goldens and the new snapshots by
 1. Going into the pr, changes, and finding the report.html file of the test you want to observe.
 2. Save the file to your computer or copy the contents into an online html viewer.
 3. Differences will be highlighted in red.
-If you approve these changes accept the bots pr.
+If you approve of these changes accept the bots pr.
+4. Once the bot merges, the visual test will be run again against the new goldens.

 Note: Place all visual tests in the ./test/visual-diff folder or they will be ignored by the Github Action.